top of page

 Yoga for Warriors: Healing the wounds of war with yoga

-Beyond the Battlefield: How Yoga for Warriors Becomes Basic Training for Invisible Wounds War leaves more than physical scars.
-Our military service men and women often bear invisible wounds— PTSD (Post-Traumatic Stress Disorder), TBI (Traumatic Brain Injury), anxiety, and depression —all of which are just as real and debilitating as physical injuries.
-The challenge for many veterans is finding effective tools to transition from the heightened vigilance of deployment to a pea
+War leaves more than physical scars.
+Our military service men and women often bear invisible wounds—PTSD (Post-Traumatic Stress Disorder), TBI (Traumatic Brain Injury), anxiety, and depression—all of which are just as real and debilitating as physical injuries.
+The challenge for many veterans is finding effective tools to transition from the heightened vigilance of deployment to a peaceful civilian life at home.

 Nicole Longwell